yu0bab/vxsacademy-course-s-/10 - return-statements.md

 text("Wow, Preston can eat so much candy in a year", 5, 120);
 text("that it doesn't even show on the screen!", 5, 140);
 ```
-This probably isn't the best way to use return functions, but as you do more complex calculations in your programs, you'll learn to love return functions.
+This probably isn't the best example, but as you do more complex calculations in your programs, you'll learn to love return statements.